 Research Assistant, Chemical and Biomolecular Engineering

 Positions are available for Research Assistants or Research Engineers in the group of Dr. Soh Siow Ling, at the Department of Chemical and Biomolecular Engineering in the National University of Singapore (NUS).
-The research of our group is highly interdisciplinary and spans across materials science, chemistry, physics, and engineering.
-This position is ideal for anyone who is considering research as a career.
-The diverse range of projects allows good exposure to the different varieties of research.
+The research in the group is highly interdisciplinary and spans across materials science, chemistry, physics, and engineering.

-Because of our highly interdisciplinary approach, we are happy to work with candidates who may have different research backgrounds from our group.
 The candidate may be a chemist, material scientist, engineer (e.g., chemical, mechanical, etc), or any general technical background.
-The candidate should have a Bachelor degree and good hands-on skills in experimental work.
+Because of the highly interdisciplinary nature of the research group, candidates with different research backgrounds are also encouraged to apply.
+The candidate should have a Bachelor's degree with good hands-on skills in experimental work.

 If interested, please contact Dr. Soh at the following email address:

 For more information on the background of the research, please refer to:

 At NUS, the health and safety of our staff and students are one of our utmost priorities, and COVID-vaccination supports our commitment to ensure the safety of our community and to make NUS as safe and welcoming as possible.
 Many of our roles require a significant amount of physical interactions with students/staff/public members.
 Even for job roles that may be performed remotely, there will be instances where on-campus presences are required.

 In accordance with Singapore's legal requirements, unvaccinated workers will not be able to work on the NUS premises with effect from 15 January 2022.
 As such, job applicants will need to be fully COVID-19 vaccinated to secure successful employment with NUS.

 Job requisition ID : 13958